-The value you set here corresponds to the transmit power per antenna connection.
+The value you set here corresponds to the transmit power per antenna port.
+With transmit power greater than 15 dBm, the transmit speed may be reduced.

 The maximum possible transmit power varies depending on the channel and data rate.
-For more information about the transmit power, refer to the documentation "Characteristics 801.11ax SCALANCE W700".
+For more information on transmit power, refer to the documentation "Characteristics SCALANCE W700 801.11ax".

-· Max. conducted power
+Max. conducted power